ternaustralia/linkeddata-site/tern-ontology/conceptual-information-model.md

 Other features and samples defined within a site are connected back to the site through the `is sample of` relationship.

 A Site may itself be a kind of Sample, as it may be deemed to be representative of a
-- flat area such as a parcel, a local government area, state or territory
+- fiat area such as a parcel, a local government area, state or territory
 - landscape area such as an ecosystem or biome.

 ### Example